treeform/print/README.md

 ![Image of Yaktocat](docs/screenshot.png)

-If you are piping to a file it will not detect a terminal and give you plain ascii instead.
+If you are piping to a file it will detect not-a-terminal and give you plain ascii instead.

 ## Smart Indention